 Why this method what others have you considered?
 Your method should be sound and practical i.e. straightforward to implement such as taking an established method from previous research and using it or building upon it.

 is this because of knowledge, experience, access to data?

 Use of a Gantt chart is often a good way of illustrating how your time will be apportioned.
 In terms of prior reading the key to good research is often a mix of insight gained from practical experience and a sound knowledge of the literature.
 The former hopefully you have gained from your previous work for the latter please see Doing a Literature Review by Chris Hart (Sage, 1998) – particularly the first 5 chapters.

-All too often what would be a strong application to the Executive DBA programme is let down by a weak proposal.
+All too often what would be a strong application to the DBA is let down by a weak proposal.
 Some common weaknesses, and things that should be avoided, are:

 Submitting a research proposal in a discipline that does not fall under any of ABS's Academic Group subject areas.

 - value research proposals which are not grounded in the extant literature